Anna Maria Island Florida Vacation/Travel Information & Visitor Tourism Guide

-“Florida is a clever little peninsula.
-Just when you think you’ve seen everything under its proverbial sun, you stumble across a place like Anna Maria Island – a seven-mile slip of cushy white sand tucked in the Gulf of Mexico where you can dump the car, rent a bike, swim in smooth, teal waters and eat remarkably well.”
-New York Times
+Just when you think you’ve been everywhere in Florida, you stumble across a place like Anna Maria Island – a seven-mile slip of white sand tucked in the Gulf of Mexico where you can dump the car, rent a bike, swim in teal blue waters and eat remarkably well.

 Old Florida charm is the essence of this seven mile stretch of pristine living with a sandy beach no more than a walk or bike-ride away.